Molecule-Software-Solutions/MoleculeSoftware.Packages.State/MoleculeSoftware.Packages.State/MoleculeSoftware.Packages.State Documentation.md

 ### Command parameters

+The command parameter is the second part of the command string.
+This parameter typically contains the name of the key, but is also uded as a command verifier for the purge command
+The initiator will be combined with a command parameter as follows:

 * STORE#> will accept a key as a the first parameter.
 This command will appear as: STORE#>KEY_NAME
 * RETRIEVE#> will accept a key as the first parameter.
 This command will appear as: RETRIEVE#>KEY_NAME
 * UPDATE#> Will accept a key as the first parameter.
 This command will appear as: UPDATE#>KEY_NAME
 * DELETE#> will accept a key as the first parameter.
 This command will appear as: DELETE#>KEY_NAME
 * PURGE#> will accept a verifier as the first parameter.
 This command will appear as: PURGE#>1 - Note that unless the verifier is passed, purge will not occur

+### Value Parameters

+Value parameters follow the command parameter and will contain the value that you want to store/update Only the STORE and UPDATE commands require a value parameter

+STORE#>KEY_NAME#>VALUE
+UPDATE#>KEY_NAME#>VALUE

+VALUE = String representation of the value you wish to store

 ### Data Types